chetanbg1/cbg-microservice/README.md

-	associated with the Session Object enable bydefault and there is no way to disable it still hibernate provides methods through which we can delete selected objects from the cache or clear the cache completly any object cached ina session will not be visible to other sessions and when the session is closed , all the cached object will also lost
+	associated with the Session Object enable bydefault and there is no way to disable it still hibernate provides methods through which we can delete selected objects from the cache or clear the cache completly any object cached in a session will not be visible to other sessions and when the session is closed , all the cached object will also lost
 Second level cache
 	is bydefault disabled but we can enable it through configuration configure hibernate Second level cache using EHCache